jannelson36/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # Regular expression

 ## Highlights
-For this project, you have to build your regular expression using Oniguruma, a regular expression library that which is used by Ruby by default.
-Note that other regular expression libraries sometimes have different properties.
+For this project, I have to build your regular expression using Oniguruma, a regular expression library that which is used by Ruby by default.

+* Note that other regular expression libraries sometimes have different properties.
-* The first line of all your Bash scripts should be exactly #!/usr/bin/env ruby
+* The first line of all my Bash scripts are exactly #!/usr/bin/env ruby
-* All your regex must be built for the Oniguruma library
+* All my regex are built for the Oniguruma library

 ## Tasks :page_with_curl: